THE HUMBLE APPEAR AS AN ANONYMOUS MASS, AS CLICHÉS OR AS THREATS

 # # #

-Chain of thought: the contempt of a middle-class battalion commander for his working-class colleague...
+The contempt of a middle-class battalion commander for his working-class colleague...

-Citizen Varlin, allow me to tell you that the 193rd battalion forgives you, easily and without rancor, for the strange mind warp of which you are subject; we perfectly understand that the sudden transformation of a man who trades the tools that he never should have abandoned for a sword to heavy for his forces would confuse the most solid mind."
+Citizen Varlin, allow me to tell you that the 193rd battalion forgives you, easily and without rancor, for the strange mind warp of which you are subject; we perfectly understand that the sudden transformation of a man who trades the tools that he never should have abandoned for a sword too heavy for his forces would confuse the most solid mind."

 -- Extract of a letter to Eugène Varlin (please scroll down)